-NTEGRATED LEARNING

-STAGE 1 | THE FUNDAMENTALS OF FOOD
+INTEGRATED LEARNING - THE FUNDAMENTALS OF FOOD

 Duration of course: 1 Semester - 20 SACE Credits.
+A minimum of 5 tasks to be completed for 20 SACE Credits.

 Knowing your audience and creating a product to cater for community needs are key to building a business.
 If you are interested in exploring and understand areas of a food business, this subject is for you.
 You will establish a product and sell it to a target audience.
 This could include High Teas and Pop Up Restaurants and/or catering for specific events.